tydangelo18/springboard-app/README.md

 - **Springboard** is an app that helps travelers "fill in the blanks" of their planned vacation.

-- This app will feature different ways to make the most out of many domestic trips with weather forecasts, events in the area, and local restaurant reviews.
+- This app will feature different ways to make the most out of many domestic trips with events in the area and local restaurant reviews and information.

 ## Technologies Used